jayeshpmahajan/Jayesh-New-Docs/docs/demo.md

     scalar.dl.client.auditor.linearizable_validation.contract_id=

-3. Writing Contracts and Functions as Required by the Application We are using contracts and functions in this application.
+## 3. Writing Contracts and Functions as Required by the Application
+We are using contracts and functions in this application.
 The Contracts are used to manage data in ScalarDL, and functions are used when we are accessing ScalarDB from ScalarDL.

-## A. Contracts Used in Application
+### A. Contracts Used in Application
 The contracts created and used in the application are:

 1) Get-all-age

-    -Get a list of ages for a given asset ID.
+    - Get a list of ages for a given asset ID.
 2) Get-asset

-    -Get JSON data for a given asset ID and age.
+    - Get JSON data for a given asset ID and age.
 3) Add-item

-    -To add items in ScalarDL, only files which are added in the BFD folder.
+    - To add items in ScalarDL, only files which are added in the BFD folder.
-    -This contract is used when a file asset entry is to be added to ScalarDL.
+    - This contract is used when a file asset entry is to be added to ScalarDL.
 4) Update-item

-    -Rename, update file, delete operations call this contract.
+    - Rename, update file, delete operations call this contract.
-    -The file data in the JSON is modified based on the operation.
+    - The file data in the JSON is modified based on the operation.
 5) Validate-ledger

-    -Modified existing Validate contract.
+    - Modified existing Validate contract.